usbong/usbongV2-ANDROID/server/README.md

 # UsbongV2-ANDROID (mobile app + server component)
-This component enables the mobile application to auto-upload files, e.g. image files, to the Computer Server.
+This component enables the mobile application to auto-upload files, e.g. image files, to the Computer Server.<br/>
 A Computer Client auto-downloads the files from the Computer Server into the set folder in its local storage.

 TO-DO: -update: project repository name